 If you start to feel stressed, one of the key benefits of working from home is you can walk away.
 Stop what you’re doing and get outside, either into your garden if you have one, or just a five minute amble down the road.

-Keep a little diary of how long you’ve taken on each break though, so you can manage your day efficiently and you won’t lose hours here and there.
-Getting outside also helps to increase our oxygen levels and a brief walk can help get the blood pumping, both of which adds to an increase in our mood and overall well-being.
+Keep a diary of how long you’ve taken on each break though, so you can manage your day efficiently and you won’t lose hours here and there.
+Getting outside also helps to increase our oxygen levels.
+A brief walk can help get the blood pumping, too, both of which adds to an increase in our mood and overall wellbeing.

 Surround Yourself With Nature

 Bring the outside, inside!
-Having plants inside can increase productivity, concentration and creativity, not to mention an increase in oxygen levels as they release oxygen into the air.
+Having plants inside can increase productivity, concentration and creativity.
+Then there’s the increase in oxygen levels they bring as they release oxygen into the air.
 So surround yourself and your working space with greenery and let the oxygen flow.
 More oxygen can help with mental clarity, boost your immune system, reduce stress levels, improve your heart and help you to lose weight.
 And breathe!

-The current pandemic means many of us are working from home.
-If you or your team are interested to find out more about how to manage your mental health, get in touch!
+If you or your team are interested to find out more about how to manage your mental health and wellbeing at work, get in touch!